Why pay by Direct Debit?

 - Get up to 12 months to pay your council tax rather than 10 (available from April to March only)

-If you change to Direct Debit we will also give you a choice of three payment dates, either the 1st, 15th or 25th of each month.
+- It gives you a choice of three payment dates, either the 1st, 15th or 25th of each month.
 Your Direct Debit will continue year on year so there is no need for you to contact your bank at the beginning and end of your instalment plan.

-If you want to pay by Direct Debit, the quickest way is to set it up online within My Account.
+The quickest way is to set it up online within My Account.

 You can also download and complete a Direct Debit Instruction (PDF, 34KB).
 Please send the completed form to:

 - Please note, if you complete and return a Direct Debit instruction, you should continue to pay your monthly instalments until you receive a new bill advising you of a new instalment plan which will be collected by Direct Debit.

 - Direct Debits can be collected from most bank or building society accounts with a few exceptions such as savings accounts.
 Please check with your bank or building society if you are unsure.

 - Any payments made by Direct Debit are protected under the Direct Debit guarantee.
 For further information visit the Direct Debit website (external link).